Finding and Applying for Schools

 Elective Home Education

-Home Education, officially known as, Elective Home Education (EHE), refers to the choice by parents to provide education for their children at home instead of sending them to school full-time.
-Whether this is through making a positive choice to home educate, or in response to circumstances, both journeys are referred to as Elective Home Education.
+Home Education is officially known as, Elective Home Education (EHE).
+This refers to the choice by parents to provide education for their children at home, instead of sending them to school full-time.
+This can be through making a positive choice to home educate, or in response to circumstances.
+Elective Home Education is the name for both journeys.

-If your child has an Education, Health and Care Plan (EHCP) and you would like to educate them at home, visit our page on EHCP: Elective Home Education.
+If your child has an EHCP and you would like to educate them at home, visit our page on EHCP: Elective Home Education.

 If your child doesn’t have an EHCP, the process is different.
 For more information on this, visit the East Sussex County Council website:

-Some children and young people do not attend school due to emotional factors, we describe this as Emotionally Based School Avoidance (EBSA).
-You can find out more by visiting this websites section on Emotionally Based School Avoidance (EBSA).
+Some children and young people do not attend school due to emotional factors.
+We describe this as Emotionally Based School Avoidance (EBSA).
+Find out more by visiting this websites' section on Emotionally Based School Avoidance (EBSA).

 Additional Help and Support